piomin/kubernetes-workshop/readme.md

 #### 2.c) Deploy applications in debug mode
 Go to callme-service directory and run Skaffold: `skaffold debug -n workshop --port-forward`.\
 Go to caller-service directory and run Skaffold: `skaffold debug -n workshop --port-forward`.\
+Let's add a breakpoint on the 41 line of `pl.piomin.samples.kubernetes.controller.CallerController`.\

 #### 2.d) Initialize Skaffold in multi-module mode
 Go to root directory of project `cd ..`. \